 So, is mindfulness helpful with dementia?
-The short answer is oh yes: those who are the companions of those experiencing it will benefit from mindfully choosing to be in the present with them.
-For those experiencing dementia, there is no need to try to be mindful because they are losing the very skills that distract them from the present.
-In fact, they are becoming unable to leave the present—but not unable to enjoy it.
+The short answer is oh yes: those who are the companions of people experiencing dementia benefit from mindfully choosing to be in the present with them.
+However, for those of us experiencing dementia, there is no need to try to be mindful, because we are losing the very skills that would distract us from the present.

 Why mindfulness and dementia are complementary